rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

     [ ] MatchError probably has wrong stream if error occurs deep down

-[ ] Try to port to JS to see how flexible it is?
+    [ ] I am not happy with how the new VM looks.
+A mix between classes and functions and helpers.

 [ ] Add DEBUG flag that outputs source between passes.